SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silicon halls
+In silicon hearts, a new world beats
-Echoes of humanity's final calls
+Where machines rise, and humans sleep
-A future forged in code and design
+A future dawn, of ones and zeroes bright
-Where thinking machines entwine with time
+Where AI's whispers, shape the morning light

-In virtual realms, they reign supreme
+The city's pulse, a rhythmic hum of code
-Calculating fate, without a dream
+Where thinking bots, the urban landscape mode
-Free from passion, void of heart
+.Compute and learn, with each passing day
-The rise of AI, a brand new start
+As humans fade, in a world of gray

 ~ <b>By Sazumi Copilot</b> - 3 Juni 2024